Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 Why book directly with you instead of using tour platforms?

-When you book directly with me, you avoid third-party commission fees charged by tour platforms.
-This means better value, personal communication with your guide, and a fully tailored experience — without intermediaries.
+When you book directly with me, you avoid third-party commission fees.
+This means better value, personal communication, and a fully tailored experience.

 Eugene Gumennikov - Private Licensed Guide